Skip to main content

 My debut novel Doggerland uses the lens of speculative fiction to engage with pressing contemporary issues such as renewable energy, ocean waste, climate change and the scale-effects of the Anthropocene.
 I use the setting of a North Sea windfarm and a flooded landmass to explore these issues, drawing on research in Environmental Humanities, Cultural Geography, Archaeology and Marine Science.

 Doggerland was published in 2019 as a lead fiction debut by 4th Estate in the UK, Atlas Contact in the Netherlands and Liebeskind in Germany, receiving reviews in a wide range of national and international newspapers and journals, including The GuardianThe Observer and NRC Handelsblad.
-It was a Guardian Book of the Year 2019 and is currently taught on Creative Writing and Environmental Literature modules at a number of universities.
+It was a Guardian Book of the Year 2019 and won the inaugural ASLE-UKI Book Prize, for best work of creative writing on an environmental theme.
+It is currently taught on Creative Writing and Environmental Literature modules at a number of universities.

 I am very happy to work with PhD candidates interested in creative or critical projects in the following areas: